Analysis and Simulations of a Nonlocal Gray-Scott Model: Existence of Solutions

+where as before the constant $D>0$ represents a bound for the right hand side appearing in the second line, the bounds on $\|u\|$ follow from expression \eqref{e:boundu} in the proof of Lemma \ref{l:bounds}, and the constant $\bar{D}$ corresponds to the bound for $\|u_x\|^2$ and is based on the results stated in Lemma \ref{l:bounds_dx}.

-Notice that a similar analysis gives the bounds for the remaining quantities $v_t, (u_x)_t, (v_x)_t$, provided we find bounds for all nonlinear terms $F^{(i)}, G^{(i)}$, $i =1,2$.
+Notice that a similar analysis gives the bounds for the remaining quantities $v_t, (v_x)_t$, as well as for the solutions to \eqref{e:weakfinite1N}, provided we find bounds for all nonlinear terms $F^{(i)}, G^{(i)}$, $i =1,2$.
 Because the details are very similar in all cases, we only show the details for the nonlinear terms $F^{(1)}$ and $G^{(1)}$.

 First, thanks to H\"older's inequality,

 Using Proposition \ref{p:infinitybound} and Lemma \ref{l:bounds}, we then find that the nonlinearity $F^{(1)}$ is indeed bounded by a constant that depends on the initial conditions and the parameters of the problem.
 Similarly,